Monoclonal Antibody Therapy

 How did vaccines get developed and approved so quickly?
 Was the process rushed?
 Are vaccines Safe?

 Producing vaccines is the top priority of scientists and governments around the world to help bring an end to the pandemic.
 Read about the process, trials, and authorization and find more at the U.S. Dept. of Health & Human Services webpage.

-Will the vaccine be safe for pregnant women and women trying to conceive?
+Will the vaccine be safe for pregnant women?

 How long do the vaccines protect against infection?